Sammi Cheng: Break (2005–2007)

 In 2005, Cheng had only one feature film release and no music projects.
 She became a representative for Veeko and Titus, a fashion and watch brand in Hong Kong, respectively.
 She also began writing Saturday columns for Mingpao magazine.
 In 2006, she released another greatest hits album, but there were no new tracks.
 The break was taken to recoup her energy from the entertainment industry.

-During a break lasting more than a 1,000 days, she reflected upon her life, and became a born-again Christian.
+During a break lasting more than 1,000 days, she reflected upon her life, and became an evangelical Christian and was baptized in 2007.

 Show Mi Tour

 After taking a break for about 2 years, she re-invented herself again, and held her 6th concert in HK from 18 to 25 May 2007 titled "Show Mi" (Mi being the nickname of SamMI given by her fans).
 Due to the huge demand for tickets, the four performances was expanded to eight.
 She returned to entertain at the age of 34, and invited fellow star Andy Lau and Denise Ho to perform with her.
 At the end of the first show, audience members continued to shout 'encore' for 15 minutes until Sammi came back out and sang "Our Theme Song" (我們的主題曲).
 The concert was expanded to the Show Mi Tour.

 She then continues actively in Hong Kong entertainment industry after about two years of rest, marking a strong comeback with many more concerts held at Hong Kong, Macau, mainland China, Taiwan, Singapore, Malaysia, Canada, United States, Australia, etc. She also continued to work in films and had starred in various commercial advertisements.